AddyLopez/shecodesplus-weather-app/README.md

 #### Accessibility, attribution, and workflow:

-- Accessibility rating by Lighthouse audit: 100/100 for desktop; 100/100 for mobile devices
+- Accessibility rating by Lighthouse audit: 100/100 for desktop

 - Proper attribution for the data is included directly beneath the display to boost the credibility of the application and to show a conscientious ethos of transparency in the public presentation of data online